-What is Risk management
+What is Risk Management

-According to one of the globally accepted and very well established information security frameworks ISO 27000:
+According to one of the globally accepted and very well-established information security frameworks ISO 27000:

-Risk management is a systematic application of management policies, procedures and practices to the activities of communicating, consulting, establishing the context and identifying, analyzing, evaluating, treating, monitoring and reviewing risk.
+Risk management is a systematic application of management policies, procedures, and practices to the activities of communicating, consulting, establishing the context and identifying, analyzing, evaluating, treating, monitoring and reviewing risk.

 During the context establishment phase, you will need to develop the following criteria:

-✅risk evaluation criteria – used to evaluate the criticality of the assets involved
+- Risk evaluation criteria – used to evaluate the criticality of the assets involved

-✅risk impact criteria – used to describe the degree of damage caused by an incident
+- Risk impact criteria – used to describe the degree of damage caused by an incident

-✅risk acceptance criteria – used to decide whether a risk is already at an acceptable level
+- Risk acceptance criteria – used to decide whether a risk is already at an acceptable level

-In information security risk management there is much more to consider in defining each of the above criteria.
+In information security risk management, there is much more to consider in defining each of the above criteria.

-The situation is somewhat simpler in data privacy risk management as risks are always observed from the perspective of individuals, as risks to their rights and freedoms.
+The situation is somewhat simpler in data privacy risk management as risks are always observed from the perspective of individuals as risks to their rights and freedoms.

-In data privacy risk management, the impacted asset would be personal data, and its classification level would be higher or lower depending on whether personal data is a special category data.
+In data privacy risk management, the impacted asset would be personal data, and its classification level would be higher or lower depending on whether personal data is a special category of data.

 Loss of business and financial value would not make much sense in the context of individuals’ rights and freedoms, and the same is true for other considerations from information security risk management.

-In order to do this, several sub-steps need to be performed:
+To do this, several sub-steps need to be performed:

 While it is possible to build upon this approach, in data privacy, the levels of risk will depend on its impact on natural persons.
 This is why their perspective has to be considered in the first place.